 Dental Extractions

-Unfortunately, there are some cases in which you may have to get a tooth removed for a variety of reasons.
+Unfortunately, tooth extraction sometimes cannot be avoided.
+There are certain cases in which you may have to get a tooth removed for a variety of reasons.
 At our offices we will do everything we can to make this treatment as painless and smooth as possible.

 Our doctors may determine that you need a dental extraction for various reasons, including: